 The Company conducts exploration and evaluation activities in the United States.
 As such, it is subject to risk due to fluctuations in the exchange rates of the Canadian and US dollars.
-As at June 30, 2020, the Company had a net asset of approximately US\$503,000.
-A 10% fluctuation in the exchange rate of the United States dollar against the Canadian dollar would affect the Company's cash and account payable by approximately \$50,300.
+As at September 30, 2020, the Company had a net asset of approximately US\$262,000.
+Each 10% change in the US dollar relative to the Canadian dollar will result in a foreign exchange gain/loss of approximately \$26,200.